 In general, modular homes are likely to appreciate in value over time.
 Manufactured homes, meanwhile, are likely to lose value.
 It’s usually considerably easier to obtain a VA loan to purchase an existing modular home than to buy either a new or an existing manufactured home.

 But things can get more challenging if you’re wanting to put a brand-new modular home on a plot of land.

 As a number of readers have come to know in the last few months, it’s pretty tough right now to find a VA lender willing to loan on manufactured housing.
-There’s more risk with these properties, from the likelihood of longterm depreciation to issues with delinquency and foreclosure.
+There’s more risk with these properties, from the likelihood of long-term depreciation to issues with delinquency and foreclosure.
 After the housing market collapse and subsequent foreclosure crisis, lenders are still skittish and unwilling to take on what they may see as unnecessary risk.

-I can provide a list of financial firms I know to have loaned on mobile homes in the past, but I’m not sure about their present lending environments.
 In many cases, veterans and military families will secure financing from a manufacturer or a personal banking institution.

 Modular homes are a different ballgame.
 The finished pieces remain inside of the factory and aren’t exposed to outside conditions until it comes time for transport.
 Depending on the look, it’s sometimes tough to tell a modular home from a traditional single-family residence.
 And unlike manufactured homes that must only meet a standard U.S. Housing and Urban Development (HUD) housing code, modular homes also need to satisfy local regulations.

 The process for purchasing an existing modular home is simply the standard procedure: Prequalification, Preapproval, Contract, Underwriting, Closing and House Party.